Updated: Nov 11, 2022

-Please note: Your employer is mandated by law to maintain reliable records of real working time. -- time you are paid, the employer is also responsible for sending you an itemized pay statement.
-It is also highly recommended that always you keep track of your time and pay.
+Please note: Your employer is mandated by law to maintain reliable records of real working time—the time you are paid; the employer is also responsible for sending you an itemized pay statement.
+It is also highly recommended that you always keep track of your time and pay.
 If you have them available, the Labor Commissioner demands these records because they could help the Office of the Labor Commissioner better understand your argument.

-The next step in the unpaid wage case is to claim after you have compiled the data about your employer and records if you have them available.
-This time is a good idea to seek the advice of a California employment lawyer so he or she can design a strategy by putting together a strong case and filing all the appropriate paperwork with the Labor Commissioner.
+The next step in the unpaid wage claim is to claim after you have compiled the data about your employer and records if you have them available.
+This time is a good idea to seek the advice of a California Employment Lawyer so he or she can design a strategy by putting together a strong case and filing all the appropriate paperwork with the Labor Commissioner.

 Late Paycheck Penalty in California

-Penalties unpaid wages vary depending on several different factors.
-In most cases, a mediation conference is a next step in the wage claim process.
-Your employment lawyer and your employer will be advised of the conference date and time by mail.
+Penalties for unpaid wages in California vary depending on several different factors.
+In most cases, a mediation conference is the next step in the wage claim process.
+Your California Employment Attorney and your employer will be advised of the conference date and time by mail.

 Your argument will be rejected if you fail to attend the meeting unless you can prove a reasonable cause for your absence.

-Your grievance will go to a trial if your employer fails to attend the meeting.
+Your grievance will be trialed if your employer fails to attend the meeting.

-A deputy labor commissioner will consult with you and your employer during this meeting to negotiate a mediation agreement to address the pay argument.
-At some point during the negotiation session, you have the opportunity to meet in private with the deputy labor commissioner.
+During this meeting, a deputy labor commissioner will consult with you and your employer to negotiate a mediation agreement to address the pay argument.
+At some point during the negotiation session, you can meet privately with the deputy labor commissioner.

 Reaching An Agreement During Mediation

 A legal arrangement to resolve the wage allegation is a settlement.
-The employer offers to pay a certain amount, and if you accept the offer, the claim will be settled.
-At any point during the wage claim process, your employer can agree to settle with you.
+The employer offers to pay a certain amount, and the claim will be settled if you accept the offer.
+Your employer can agree to settle with you at any point during the wage claim process.

-Please note: the Labor Commissioner's office will enforce agreements that are signed on official forms so it's highly recommended that you consult with an employment lawyer to protect the integrity of your case.
+Please note: the Labor Commissioner's office will enforce agreements that are signed on official forms so it's highly recommended that you consult with a Los Angeles Employment Lawyer to protect the integrity of your case.

 A significant decision in approving or refusing a settlement bid.
 Before you make your decision, remember the following points: